CausalityInMotion/BlockInverseGPFA/docs/index.rst

 Next, we'll further preprocess the training data for spike train analysis.
 Here, we set the number of trials for training (`n_train_trials`) and calculate the remaining trials for testing.
 We set the bin size for spike train analysis as 0.05 throughout this example.

 .. code-block:: python

+   from gpfa.preprocessing import EventTimesToCounts from sklearn.preprocessing import FunctionTransformer

    n_train_trials = 217  # Number of trials for training (~80 % of total trials)
    n_test_trials = n_trials_per_reach - n_train_trials  # Remaining trials for testing